 The recommended developer for this (black and white motion picture), emulsion as it was available in the 1960s and 70s was Kodak D-96, which is largely the same as D-76*1.

-I don’t process my own film any more, so used my usual lab, the UK based Ag-Lab.
+I don’t process my own film any more, so I used my usual lab, UK based Ag-Lab.
 FILM Ferrania kindly sent me my film order before general distribution so I could meet a deadline for a magazine piece I was writing.
 I was also sent an extra roll for Ag-Lab to do processing tests with their Fuji Negastar developer, a developer which compliments the film.

-*[EMULSIVE: Kodak D-96 was initially introduced as an improvement to D-76.
+*[EM: Kodak D-96 was initially introduced as an improvement to D-76.
 The formula uses less metol hydroquinone and reduced sulphite; and increased borax and potassium.
 It was (and still is) recommended as the primary developer for back and white motion picture films, specifically Kodak EASTMAN Double-X 5222.]

 P30®Alpha: exposures & workflow

-I shot the P30®Alpha in my Leica M2 with a 50mm Summarit-M lens at the recommended ISO of 80, all hand held.
+I shot the P30®Alpha in my Leica M2 with a 50mm Summarit-M lens at the recommended ISO of 80, all handheld.

 I always expose negative film for the shadows using a little Sekonic Twinmate exposure meter.
 FILM Ferrania’s press release stated that the ultra-fine grain and high silver content has no peers in the modern analog film market.
-CEO Nicola Baldini says about P30®Alpha, “Each frame is like a piece of jewelry”, with this in mind and two rolls from batch number P30-17-001, I headed off to my favourite testing grounds.
+CEO Nicola Baldini says about P30®Alpha, “Each frame is like a piece of jewellery”, with this in mind and two rolls from batch number P30-17-001, I headed off to my favourite testing grounds.

 I received my high res scans, around 50MB each, from Ag-Lab and the scans were resized to A3 at 300PPI.
 Brightness, contrast, cropping, burning-in or shading was achieved in Photoshop, and the final result was printed on Fotospeed Platinum Lustre Art Paper.